software-mansion/react-native-reanimated/README.md

 ## Getting started

-Before you get started you should definitely get yourself familiarize with the original Animated API first.
+Before you get started you should definitely familiarize yourself with the original Animated API first.
 Refer to the API description below and to the [Examples](#examples) section to learn how to use this library.

 Throughout this document when we refer to classes or methods prefixed with `Animated` we usually refer to them being imported from `react-native-reanimated` package instead of plain `react-native`.